 - (a) No Person shall keep or maintain any animal in such a manner as to cause or permit such animal to be a Public Nuisance Animal.
-An animal may be deemed a public nuisance upon the existence of one or more of the following conditions: - (1) when an animal is found by the Agency to have been At Large two or more times in a six (6) month period; - (2) when an animal damages, soils, defiles, or defecates on any private property, other than that of the Owner, or when an animal does so on common grounds or jointly owned property, and the Owner fails to immediately thereafter remove the waste; - (3) when an animal or animals cause unsanitary, dangerous, or offensive conditions due to the size or number of animals maintained at a single location, the inadequacy of the facilities, or the maintenance of the premises by the Owner; - (4) when an animal makes or causes excessive barking, whines, or howls so as to disturb the quiet or comfort of Individuals in the surrounding areas; or - (5) when an animal molests, intimidates, or acts in an aggressive manner towards an Individual or a vehicle when such Individual or vehicle is using any public street, highway or public space. - (b) Farm Animals are exempt from the provisions of this section.
+An animal may be deemed a public nuisance upon the existence of one or more of the following conditions: - (1) when an animal is found by the Agency to have been At Large two or more times in a six (6) month period; - (2) when an animal damages, soils, defiles, or defecates on any private property, other than that of the Owner, or when an animal does so on common grounds or jointly owned property, and the Owner fails to immediately thereafter remove the waste; - (3) when an animal or animals cause unsanitary, dangerous, or offensive conditions due to the size or number of animals maintained at a single location, the inadequacy of the facilities, or the maintenance of the premises by the Owner; - (4) when an animal makes or causes Excessive Noise; or - (5) when an animal molests, intimidates, or acts in an aggressive manner towards an Individual or a vehicle when such Individual or vehicle is using any public street, highway, or public space. - (b) Farm Animals are exempt from the provisions of this section.